loolaz/redis-mutex-semaphore/README.md

 #### 2.2. wait/observe method

 **Semaphore/Mutex.waitingFor(timeout).then(function(result){}).catch(function(err){})**
- - result(semaphore) : 1 for success / 0 for timedout or errors
+ - result(semaphore) : true for success / false for timedout or errors
  - result(mutex) : mutex id for success / null for timedout or errors
  - err(semaphore/mutex) : timedout error or other errors returned